asanchezmanas/sampelit/docs/guides/users/wordpress_guide.md

 #### Testing Blog Post Titles

-1. Create your variations in Samplit
+1. Create your variations in Sampelit
 2. Use the visual editor to modify `<h1>` or `.entry-title`
 3. Set goal: Time on page, scroll depth, or share clicks